havebeenfitz/anchoredbottomsheet/README.md

 Each anchor has associated value, which will override default height for this anchor.
 By content mode is not yet implemented, feel free to open a pull request.

-When configuration is done, create `BottomSheetView` like this:
+Once configuration is done, you should create `BottomSheetView` like this:
 ```swift
 let bottomSheetView = BottomSheetView(configuration: configuration)
 ```